incoresemi/uatg/docs/source/creating_new_tests.rst

 verilog module name in order to improve comprehension.

 The ``index.yaml`` contains the names of all modules for which tests are to be generated.
-When invoked, UTG reads the *index.yaml* file first and checks only the directories which were specified in the yaml file for test_classes.
+When invoked, UATG reads the *index.yaml* file first and checks only the directories which were specified in the yaml file for test_classes.
 Other folders are not used to pick up tests.